Go Back

 What changes are being made to the coverage for inpatient and daycare treatments?

-Out-of-pocket expense is now AED 200 per encounter with an annual aggregate Out-of-pocket limit of AED 500.
+Out-of-pocket expense is now UAE Currency Symbol 200 per encounter with an annual aggregate Out-of-pocket limit of UAE Currency Symbol 500.

 What changes are being made to medications and pharmaceutical product coverage?

-The coverage for medicines and pharmaceutical products remains the same, equal to 70% coverage within the policy’s network providers list, a deductible value of 30%, and a total coverage value of AED 1,500.
+Under the Abu Dhabi Basic Health Insurance Plan, the coverage for medicines and pharmaceutical products remains the same, equal to 70% coverage within the policy’s network providers list, a deductible value of 30%, and a total coverage value of UAE Currency Symbol 1,500.

 What changes are being made to diagnostics and laboratory services?

-Previously, there was a deductible of AED 10 for lab tests and AED 10 for diagnostics.
-Now, there will be a 20% co-pay with a maximum amount of AED 50, including radiology.
+Previously, there was a deductible of UAE Currency Symbol 10 for lab tests and UAE Currency Symbol 10 for diagnostics.
+Now, there will be a 20% co-pay with a maximum amount of UAE Currency Symbol 50, including radiology.

 When will these changes take effect?